 Jae Steele, MACP, BHSc, RP(Q), RHN

-I am Jae (they/them), a compassionate and curious psychotherapist with almost 20 years of working with people in various healthcare spheres.
+I am also a compassionate and curious psychotherapist with over 20 years of experience working with people across various healthcare settings.

 I am particularly suited to welcoming clients looking for support related to: